 Pop Up Patio Pilot Program

-Pop Up Patio – Piloting Outdoor Restaurant and Retail Operations in Fremont
+Pop Up Patio – Piloting Outdoor Operations in Fremont

-In light of recently released revised guidelines from the Alameda County Public Health Department for the re-opening of local business activities beginning June 19, the City of Fremont will launch a pilot program – Pop Up Patio.
-This program will allow brick and mortar restaurants and retailers, when permitted by the County, to use outdoor space to conduct business by granting temporary access to adjacent public or private space.
-Allowing businesses to create outdoor dining areas will provide them with additional capacity to serve customers, and in such a way assist with economic recovery.
+In light of recently released revised guidelines from the Alameda County Public Health Department for the re-opening of local business activities, the City of Fremont launched a pilot program – Pop Up Patio.
+This program allows brick and mortar restaurants, retailers, and personal services, when permitted by the County, to use outdoor space to conduct business by granting temporary access to adjacent public or private space.
+Allowing businesses to create outdoor areas will provide them with additional capacity to serve customers, and in such a way assist with economic recovery.

 A core team of staff from Community Development, Community Services, Economic Development, Public Works, Police, and Fire Departments is spearheading this effort, under the direction and leadership of the City Manager’s Office.